pincher-chen/PIM/README.md

 The second term corresonds to Coulombic pairwise interaction, given by
 $$E = \frac {C q_i q_j} {\epsilon r}$$

+The third term corresonds to polarization, Consider a static electric field applied to a molecule.
+The induced dipole on this molecule will be equal to
+$$\vec\mu$$

 **references:**
 1. [Atom dipole interaction model for molecular polarizability.
 Application to polyatomic molecules and determination of atom polarizabilities - 1972](https://pubs.acs.org/doi/abs/10.1021/ja00764a010?journalCode=jacsat)
 2. [Molecular polarizabilities calculated with a modified dipole interaction - 1981](https://www.sciencedirect.com/science/article/abs/pii/0301010481851762)